Greater London: Administrative history

-The term Greater London was used well before 1965, particularly to refer to the Metropolitan Police District (such as in the 1901 census), the area of the Metropolitan Water Board (favoured by the London County Council for statistics), the London Passenger Transport Area and the area defined by the Registrar General as the Greater London Conurbation.
-The Greater London Arterial Road Programme was devised between 1913 and 1916.
-One of the larger early forms was the Greater London Planning Region, devised in 1927, which occupied 1856 sqmi and included 9 million people.
+The term "Greater London" was used before it was established by statute in 1965.
+It referred to the Metropolitan Police District, the area served by the Metropolitan Water Board, the London Passenger Transport Area, and the area defined by the Registrar General as the "Greater London Conurbation".
+The term was also used for the Greater London Arterial Road Programme, devised between 1913 and 1916, and the Greater London Planning Region, devised in 1927, which occupied 1856 sqmi and included 9 million people.